 As a frequent traveler, it’s nice to have a reliable home away from home.
 Pinpointing a hotel chain or airline that you love is a great way to find comfortable consistency, and helps eliminate hidden surprises that make travel unnecessarily stressful.

 The Starwood Preferred Guest® Program is divided into three tiers: Preferred Guest, Gold Preferred and Platinum Preferred.
-Preferred members get 2 points for every dollar spent at participating Starwood hotels, while Gold and Platinum members earn 3 points.
-That’s on top of the 2 points for every dollar American Express® automatically gives cardmembers for eligible purchases.Starwood Preferred Guest® Credit Card from American Express offers more value than other hotel cards, making it easy for business travelers to amass rewards and free nights.
-Starwood Preferred Guest® Credit Card’s best features:
+Preferred members get two points for every $1 spent at participating Starwood hotels, while Gold and Platinum members earn three points.
+That’s on top of the two points for every $1 American Express® automatically gives cardmembers for eligible purchases.
+The Starwood Preferred Guest® Credit Card from American Express offers more value than other hotel cards, making it easy for travelers to amass rewards and free nights.
+Starwood Preferred Guest® Credit Card by American Express' best features:

-The two biggest drawbacks of the Starwood Preferred Guest® Credit Card from American Express are the $95 annual fee after the first year and that the sign-up bonus isn’t as generous as other hotel cards.
-The IHG® Rewards Club Select Credit Card, for example, offers 60,000 bonus points when you make $1,000 in purchases within the first three months.
+The two biggest drawbacks of the Starwood Preferred Guest® Credit Card from American Express are the $95 annual fee after the first year and that the signup bonus isn’t as generous as other hotel cards.
+The IHG® Rewards Club Select Credit Card, for example, offers 80,000 bonus points when you make $1,000 in purchases within the first three months.
 (IHG® also offers an anniversary free night on your account anniversary each year).
 The $95 annual fee is also a higher than other cards in this category, which can be as low as $49.